Q&A for FH in Westford, MA, Nov 7-10, 2024

 This information is for both attendees and artists.

 [On an iPad or smartphone, you'll have downloaded the Whova Event & Conference App, and the interface will be a little different.
-You'll need to look for Staff under Additional Resources rather than under Agenda.]
+You'll need to look for Staff under Additional Resources rather than under Agenda.

-- Sign in if you haven't already (using your email address and Whova password) to Fiddle Hell Online at https://www.fiddlehellonline.org .
+1. Sign in if you haven't already (using your email address and Whova password) to Fiddle Hell Online at https://www.fiddlehellonline.org .

 Whova may send a CODE to your email address during this process, to continue signing in.

-If you haven't yet set up a Whova account, click on the blue sign up here text, type in the email address you used in buying your Fiddle Hell Online ticket, and create a new password.
-[Artists should use their own email addresses.] - You will see the Home page of Fiddle Hell Online on Whova, with a big banner, words of welcome, and a menu on the left.
+2. You will see the Home page of Fiddle Hell Online on Whova, with a big banner, words of welcome, and a menu on the left.
 If you're not in the Eastern time zone, you can choose at the top of the Home page to have times displayed in your local time zone or switch to the event time.
 Here are the magical menu choices to help you navigate to different parts of Fiddle Hell:

 Agenda >